tiaharris90/tiaharris90/README.md

 <img align="right" width="550" height="550" src="https://github.com/tiaharris90/tiaharris90/blob/main/12.PNG">

 Hi, I'm Tia!
-An aspiring full-stack developer  with a passion for design.
-I'm a freelance web designer (HTML and CSS, you know the basic stuffs) currently pursuing a BS degree in web application development and BS in UX/UI design.
+A busybody techie with a passion for design, data and development.
+I've worked as a freelance web designer (HTML and CSS, you know the basic stuffs) have certifications in UX/UI design and data science.
+I absolutely love data wrangling!